Ditectrev/Microsoft-Azure-AZ-500-Azure-Security-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] Add an application permission.
 - [x] Create an app registration.

 ### You suspect that users are attempting to sign in to resources to which they have no access.
 You need to create an Azure Log Analytics query to identify failed user sign-in attempts from the last three days.
 The results must only show users who had more than five failed sign-in attempts.
 How should you configure the query?
-To answer, select the appropriate options in the answer area.
-NOTE: Each correct selection is worth one point

 ![Question203](images/question203.jpg)